 - Just as with the Right to Public Access, a good guiding principle is to 'travel invisibly'—preferably no one should know that you have used the spot when you're done.

-- In some places, especially in the natural reserves, there are service station set up so you can visit an outhouse (primitive toilet).
+- In some places, especially in the natural reserves, there are service station set up so you can visit an outhouse (latrine/dry closet).

 Bring all garbage back—leave nothing behind that is not biodegradeable.
 Food residues are to be dug down using a garden spade, or to be brought back in the trash bag (not thrown in the water).
 There are recycling possibilities at our kayak centers.
 If you have forgotten your own garbage bag, ask the staff at Get Out.

-In the self-guided package, garbage bags are included.
+In the tour package, a garden spade and garbage bags are included.

 - Stay together.
 In general, it is good to keep the group close together.
 This way you will be easier to seen by boats, and you are close to each other if a friend gets into trouble and needs help.